-To more fully grasp how this importance has been operationalised in the design, review, evaluation, and monitoring of youth policy it was necessary to analyse other sources of data, such as youth policy reviews developed by international teams on behalf of the Council of Europe, and the data reports authored by the national correspondents for the European Knowledge Centre for Youth Policy (although other were also be considered).
+To fully grasp how this formal importance has been operationalised in the design, review, evaluation and monitoring of youth policy it has been necessary to analyse other sources of data, such as youth policy reviews developed by international teams on behalf of the Council of Europe and the data reports written by the national correspondents for the European Knowledge Centre for Youth Policy (although others were also considered).

-Looking at the youth policy reviews as a whole (and overlooking for now the fact that they refer to different countries, that they were written by different teams and they were developed in different years and historical contexts), it was possible to reach the conclusion that the topics are usually referred to as dimensions that can be divided between "domains" and "issues".
+Looking at the youth policy reviews as a whole (and overlooking for now the fact that they refer to different countries, were written by different teams and were developed in different years and historical contexts), it is possible to reach the conclusion that the topics are usually referred to as dimensions that are either "domains" or "issues".
 This is also visible in the first volume of "Supporting young people in Europe: principles, policy and practice" (Williamson, 2002).
-While "domains" are more easily thought as having administrative equivalents (ministries or other), "issues", independently of its terminology, are always more detailed and complex.
-There are three types of issues considered: (i) single topics; (ii) conjoint topics; and (iii) cross-cutting or transversal topics.
-"Single" topics represent a minority and also do "cross-cutting" or "transversal" ones.
-There is no consensus around what is a "cross-cutting" topic, as all expressions have only been used in one occasion (or, more precisely, in one review report, at least in those exact terms).
-However, from a diachronic point of view it is easy to notice that with some few exceptions, the mere use of the terminology of "cross-cutting issues" (topics, themes or fields) has been increasing in the last years (in the last reports).
-The "conjoint issues", on the other hand, are cross-cutting topics not by name but by nature.
+While "domains" are more easily thought of as having administrative equivalents (ministries or other), "issues", independently of its terminology, are always more detailed and complex.
+There are three types of issue considered: (i) single topics; (ii) conjoint topics; and (iii) cross-cutting or transversal topics.
+"Single" topics represent a minority and so do "cross-cutting" or "transversal" ones.
+There is no consensus around what is a "cross-cutting" topic, as all expressions have only been used on one occasion (or, more precisely, in one review report, at least in those exact terms).
+However, from a diachronic point of view it is easy to notice that, with a few exceptions, the use of the phrase "cross-cutting issues" (for topics, themes or fields) has been increasing in recent years.
+"Conjoint issues", on the other hand, are cross-cutting topics not by name but by nature.
 They are cross-cutting issues because they are complex and represent conjoint, combined or overlapped processes of social inclusion or exclusion in the period of the transition to adulthood.
 But even so, there are some issues that are at the centre of these interactions, and others that are more on the periphery or, if one prefers, function more as "satellite issues".
-The centre and periphery identified in the terms used to refer to conjoint youth topics or subjects in the youth policy reviews (Council of Europe) also reflect considerably the centre and periphery of sociology of youth and, youth studies and the sociology of the transitions to adulthood.
-A multilevel classification of crosscutting issues is proposed to organise the plurality of meanings and terms used.
+The centre and periphery identified in the terms used to refer to conjoint youth topics or subjects in the youth policy reviews (Council of Europe) also reflect the centre and periphery of the sociology of youth, youth studies and the sociology of the transitions to adulthood.
+A multilevel classification of cross-cutting issues is proposed to organise the plurality of meanings and terms used.

 There are some problems in the development of cross-sectoral youth policy.
-In this paper the following were identified: 1) cross-sectoral youth policy that does not go beyond rhetorical exercises, mere intentions or the use of (youth) politically-correct vocabulary (including lack of legal framework; intentions with no action; principles with no specific programmes, unclear relationships between departments, ministries or agencies); 2) lack of functionality of efficiency of existing structures (including no communication, no collaboration or no co-ordination between departments, ministries or agencies; or the overlapping of responsibilities and disregard for what is being done outside or beyond the Ministry of Youth or equivalents); or 3) problems associated with the structure itself (such as the fact that this ministry or its equivalents are situated at the bottom of the Governmental hierarchy, or alternatively, are not even part of that hierarchy).
-(Table 4).
+In this paper the following have been identified.
+First, cross-sectoral youth policy does not go beyond rhetorical exercises, mere intentions or the use of politically correct vocabulary (including lack of legal framework; intentions with no action; principles with no specific programmes, unclear relationships between departments, ministries or agencies).
+Second, there is a lack of efficiency in existing structures (including no communication, no collaboration or no coordination between departments, ministries or agencies) or an overlapping of responsibilities and disregard for what is being done outside or beyond a ministry of youth or equivalent.
+And, third, there are problems associated with the structures themselves (such as the fact that a ministry or its equivalents are usually at the bottom of or outside the hierarchical organisation of the government) (Table 4).